namgk/dnr-editor/README.md

 echo "1881" > dnr.test
 ```

 Start node-red-1880.
-Go to the editor and select Import > Clipboard from the menu at the top right conner.
+Go to the editor at <http://localhost:1880> and select Import > Clipboard from the menu at the top right conner.
 Paste the following example flow and click ok.
 The example flow read content from a file and output it to the Debug node.
-The idea is to demonstrate how the File node is run on different device that read files on that device, not the current running device.
+The idea is to demonstrate how a File In node is run on different device that read files on that device, not the current running device.

 ```json
 [{